Sequel Venture Partners

 Venture Round in 2005

-Vericept Corporation was a provider of compliance and data loss prevention software focused on enterprise risk management.
-The company developed solutions to mitigate internal risks by facilitating the discovery, classification, and prevention of sensitive information exchanges within organizations.
-Its technology aimed to protect valuable customer data, such as social security numbers and credit card information, from both internal and external threats.
-Following its operations, Vericept's technology became available through Trustwave, extending its reach and capabilities in safeguarding customer information.
+Vericept Corporation was a provider of compliance and data loss prevention software.
+The company specialized in mitigating internal risks by offering enterprise-wide solutions for the discovery, classification, and prevention of information exchange within and outside an organization.
+Vericept's technology focused on safeguarding valuable customer data, such as social security numbers and credit card information, from both internal and external threats.
+Their solutions were designed to help companies protect against fraud and identity theft.
+The company's technology is now available through Trustwave.

 XAware